 Determine what kind of pet: If you have never had a pet before, the first thing you need to do is determine what type of pet you want to keep.
 Compare the benefits and disadvantages.
 Also, weigh the adoption and maintenance costs.

 Connect to the place where you will live off-grid, consider which pet is suitable for that place.
 Consider factors such as geographic location, climate, and other animals around.
 You need to find a pet animal that will adapt to the new environment.

 I have a pug.
 I want an extra pet.
-Then I will have 2 pets.
+Then I will have two pets.
 You know, I think my dog would be happier if it had other friends to play with.

 Should consider the pet-friendly characteristics.
 Not all pets are friendly with other pets.